 - ACTUATE THE HAND BRAKE LEVER UNTIL YOU FEEL THE POINT OF PRESSURE AGAIN. - NEVER USE DOT 5 BRAKE FLUID!
 IT IS BASED ON SILICONE OIL AND OF A PURPLE COLOR.
-SEALS AND BRAKE HOSES MUST BE ESPECIALLY ADAPTED TO IT. - STORE BRAKE FLUID OUT OF REACH OF CHILDREN. - Brake fluid can cause skin irritation.
-Avoid contact with skin and eyes.
-If you get brake fluid in your eyes, rinse with plenty of water and consult a doctor!
+SEALS AND BRAKE HOSES MUST BE ESPECIALLY ADAPTED TO IT. - STORE BRAKE FLUID OUT OF REACH OF CHILDREN. - BRAKE FLUID CAN CAUSE SKIN IRRITATION.
+AVOID CONTACT WITH SKIN AND EYES.
+IF YOU GET BRAKE FLUID IN YOUR EYES, RINSE WITH PLENTY OF WATER AND CONSULT A DOCTOR.

-- DON'T LET BRAKE FLUID GET IN CONTACT WITH PAINT, IT IS AN EFFECTIVE PAINT REMOVER. - Use only clean brake fluid taken from a tightly sealed container.
+- DON'T LET BRAKE FLUID GET IN CONTACT WITH PAINT, IT IS AN EFFECTIVE PAINT REMOVER. - USE ONLY CLEAN BRAKE FLUID TAKEN FROM A TIGHTLY SEALED CONTAINER.

-Checking the front brake pads
+Checking front brake pads

-The brake pads can be inspected from below.
-The linings nust be at least 1 mm (0.04 in) thick.
+Inspect the brake pads from in front of the vehicle.
+The linings must be at least $1\ \text{mm}$ (0.04 in) thick.